 Organizational structure, staff, and turnover

-RMG and its operating subsidiaries have approximately 260 FTEs as of June 30, 2021.
+RMG and its operating subsidiaries have 265 full time employees (FTEs) as of June 30, 2022.
 Its CEO is an industry veteran with more than 40 years of experience.
 The management team includes executives with extensive experience in commercial and residential real estate finance, CMBS, loan workouts, asset repositioning, capital markets, land development, and construction management.

-- Performing CMBS, led by the MD, head of servicing operations, which handles non-transfer borrower consents, surveillance, CMBS compliance, and investor reporting;
+- Performing CMBS, led by the MD, head of servicing operations, which handles non-transfer borrower consents (16 FTEs), surveillance (7 FTEs), CMBS compliance and investor reporting (19 FTEs);

-- Loan workout, which handles CMBS loan workouts, as well as the monitoring of mezzanine and floating-rate loans, and loan workouts associated with RCM's investment funds; and
+- Loan workout, which handles CMBS loan workouts (27 FTEs), as well as the monitoring of mezzanine and floating-rate loans, and loan workouts associated with RCM's investment funds (7 FTEs); and

-- REO asset management, which manages and liquidates REO assets.
+- REO asset management (18 FTEs), which manages and liquidates REO assets.

-The asset management and servicing unit is supported by a corporate services division outside of the business that provides human resources, information technology, finance and accounting, internal audit, and legal functions.
+The asset management and servicing unit is supported by a corporate services division that provides human resources, information technology, finance and accounting, internal audit, and legal functions.

-Rialto's senior managers average 21.5 years of experience (see table 2), which is modestly up from the 20.6 years reported at our prior review.
-Middle management's average experience level increased to more than 18 years from the 16 years reported at our prior review.
-Special servicing asset managers average 12 years of industry experience, and staff average nearly six years of experience, which are levels below the average of higher-ranked peers.
+Rialto's senior managers average 23 years of experience (see table 2), which is modestly up from the 21.5 years reported at our prior review.
+Middle management's average experience level increased to 19 years from the 18 years reported at our prior review.
+Special servicing asset managers average 12 years of industry experience, and staff average five years of experience, which, in each case, are levels generally below the highest ranked special servicers.

 |Years of Industry Experience/Company Tenure(i)|